solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 )
 ```

-Now that you have seen all the variables we will introduce some mindblowing PowerShell magic and use them to setup Jenkins (it was already installed earlier.
+Now that you have seen all the variables we will introduce some mindblowing PowerShell magic and use them to setup Jenkins (it was already installed earlier).
 We can refer to those parameters with $Using:ParamName.

 ```powershell
 Script SetJenkinsServiceArguments